vlingo/xoom-designer/README.md

  $ ./chmod 755 xoom
 ```

-Ensure that it's all set by verifying the `vlingo-xoom-starter` version:
+Ensure it's all set by verifying the `vlingo-xoom-starter` version:

 ```
  $ ./xoom -version